Dionysus: Second birth

 The mortal princess Semele then had a dream, in which Zeus destroyed a fruit tree with a bolt of lightning, but did not harm the fruit.
 He sent a bird to bring him one of the fruits, and sewed it into his thigh, so that he would be both mother and father to the new Dionysus.
 She saw the bull-shaped figure of a man emerge from his thigh, and then came to the realisation that she herself had been the tree.
 Her father Cadmus, fearful of the prophetic dream, instructed Semele to make sacrifices to Zeus.
 Semele became a priestess of the god and, on one occasion, she was observed by Zeus as she slaughtered a bull at his altar and afterwards swam in the river Asopus to cleanse herself of the blood.
 Flying over the scene in the guise of an eagle, Zeus fell in love with Semele and repeatedly visited her secretly.
 The first time he came to Semele in her bed, he was adorned with various symbols of Dionysus.
 He transformed into a snake, and "Zeus made long wooing, and shouted "Euoi!" as if the winepress were near, as he begat his son who would love the cry."
 Immediately, Semele's bed and chambers were overgrown with vines and flowers, and the earth laughed.
 Zeus then spoke to Semele, revealing his true identity, and telling her to be happy: "you bring forth a son who shall not die, and you I will call immortal.
 Happy woman! you have conceived a son who will make mortals forget their troubles, you shall bring forth joy for gods and men."
 (Dionysiaca 7).

-Bust of Dionysus, Archaeological Museum of Heraklion.
+Marble Bust of Dionysus, Archaeological Museum of Heraklion.
+The god is depicted with small horns, an ivy and grape wreath, and wearing a panther hide.